Nianze/nianze.github.io/content/notes/2020/04/2020-04-08-elec-music-for-performance.md

 tags:
 - music
 - computer music
-slug: "Electronic Music for Performance"
+slug: "Electronic Music for Performance featuring Nicolas Collins"
-# featured_image: 2020/04/08/cover.jpg
+featured_image: 2020/04/08/nicbymartingraf.jpg
-draft: true
 ---

 **Nicolas Collins** (born March 26, 1954 in New York City) has been composing and performing since the early 1970s.
 He studied composition with Alvin Lucier at Wesleyan University (received both B.A. and M.A. there) and worked for several years with David Tudor.